aws-samples/aws-lambda-docker-serverless-inference/djl-object-detection-inference-docker-lambda/README.md

-# djl-object-detection-inference-docker-lambda
+# Serverless Object Detection Model Serving with Deep Java Library (DJL)

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

+The application illustrates how to serve TensorFlow Object Detection model using [Deep Java Library (DJL)](http://djl.ai).

 - src/main - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.
 - src/test - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.

-The application uses several AWS resources, including Lambda functions and an API Gateway API.
+The application uses several AWS resources, including Lambda functions.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

 ## Deploy the sample application